LaEsperantisto/Space_Duels/README.md

 # Space_Duels
-A card game that I invented and that I am starting to convert it to a video game
+A card game that I invented and that I am starting to convert into a video game

 ## Note
 This is currently in progress, and is in ultra - pre - alpha